 Why use an audio recording unless you are interviewing?
 You could use participants’ groans for determining their mood, or you might be using ‘think aloud’ protocol.
 You would want to audio record the think aloud vocalization of the participants when they are performing the tasks.
 This is an effective technique and only slows down the time to perform tasks a little.
 It is hard to formally analyze, but in the context of usability testing you can get some idea of what the participant was thinking with an informal analysis.
 You may want to audio record the post test interview to get an idea about what the user was thinking.
 Post test interviews are not as reliable as think aloud because the participants may not remember and may answer what they think you want to hear.
 So only ask about memorable events.

 When you conduct the test, your team should have assigned roles.
 For example:

 Consider having several loggers splitting up the responsibilities of recording events.
 For example a logger could track what the user does on the GUI and another logger could track facial expressions or body language.
 You can have more than one logger recording a single event to assure reliability or refine what they are observing.

-Loggers do not have time to make general observation, and the facilitator/briefer is too busy being attentive to the user to take notes or make observations.
+Loggers do not have enough time to make general observation while recording specific gestures or articulations, and the facilitator/briefer is too busy being attentive to the user to take notes or make observations.
 You may want a general purpose observer, who makes notes on the general progress of the test and if anything unusual occurred.